-The

-college requires a \$110 deposit for campus residency which is applied to your student account when a room assignment is made.
+The college requires a \$110 deposit for campus residency which is applied to your student account when a room assignment is made.
 It is held for the following items:

 - 1. Room Damage: You are required to maintain a room damage deposit throughout each semester you live on campus, including summer sessions.
 Damages to college property within your room/suite and/or charges for reconditioning, e.g. unclean rooms will be assessed against your room/suite damage deposit.
 In the event two students occupy the same room and it cannot be ascertained which student is responsible for the damage and/or charges, the assessment will be made against both equally. - 2.
 Common Area Damage: You will be required to maintain a deposit to defray costs of repair to public areas in and around the halls throughout each semester you live on campus.
 This deposit policy is in line with SUNY regulations and is intended to curtail vandalism in the halls as well as to help the College recover its costs for repairing and/or excessive cleaning of common area surfaces, structures or windows (in lounges, hallways, stairways, etc.) and for replacing, repairing or servicing discharged, damaged or missing fire equipment.
 The policy will be used only in cases when a person or persons cannot be identified as responsible for the specified damages.
 In such instances, all residents of a particular floor or residence hall will share equal financial responsibility for damage to a common area. - 3.
 Key: you are required to maintain a key deposit.
 Keys must be returned to your area office at the end of each semester.
 Failure will result in forfeiture of your damage and key deposits amounting to \$110.00.
-Replacement keys will result in charges of \$30 for room key, \$10 for mailbox key and \$10 for proximity card/hall accesses card activation.
-If keys are lost or stolen, all appropriate cylinders will be changed at an additional cost of per cylinder, plus the cost of the replacement keys (\$110 for a double room).
+If keys are lost or stolen, all appropriate cylinders will be changed at an additional cost of per cylinder (\$110 for a double room).
 All charges for replacement cylinder(s) and/or key(s) will be deducted from your damage and key deposit.
 In order to receive your key-deposit refund, all keys must be surrendered immediately upon check out from your room.

-Damage Charges Residents
+Damage Charges

-are liable for all damages to the room, floor and residence hall that occur during their residency (including those for which guests are responsible).
+Residents are liable for all damages to the room, floor and residence hall that occur during their residency (including those for which guests are responsible).
 Damage charges are defined as damage, theft, repair or replacement of College property that have resulted from deliberate acts of destruction, negligence or theft.
 Repairs and replacement of items resulting from normal use will not be included in damage assessments.
 Whenever damages or theft of College property cannot be assigned to specific individuals, the charges are divided equally among the residents of the affected suite, floor, residence hall, or residence hall complex.
 This means that if any damage or theft occurs in such areas as a bathroom, suite or common areas such as stairwells, hallways, lounges, or building exterior which cannot be properly charged to an individual, all members of the suite, floor, building or area community will be billed equally.
 Damages and/or charges occurring within your room will be billed equally between roommates if the responsibility cannot be determined.